 Buying the parts you can’t print.

 I’m going to keep things on the cheap side but I will give some options should you decide you want more.
-If you know your going to get serious skip my first option it’s a great learning radio but lacks functions a seasoned pilot will want.
-One other important tip In the US we use Mode 2 radio’s.
-That means the throttle is on the left most countries outside the us use Mode 1 but it is mostly just preference.
-Though I suggest you stick to the radio style used in your area because if you need help, someone can pick up your radio and teach you easily.
-For this article all my radios will be mode 2 so click the mode one option when you order if you are a mode one country.
+If you know you’re going to get serious skip my first option it’s a great learning radio but lacks functions a seasoned pilot will want.
+One other important tip In the US we use Mode 2 radios.
+That means the throttle is on the left most countries outside us use Mode 1 but it is mostly just preference.
+Though I suggest you stick to the radio-style used in your area because if you need help, someone can pick up your radio and teach you easily.
+For this article, all my radios will be mode 2 so click the mode one option when you order if you are a model one country.

 The hobbyking special

 It comes with a 6 channel Receiver and only cost around 30$ depending on sales and shipping.
 I have 2 of these I use as loaner radios and they work great.
 The receiver is a little bulky though so I remove the case and put some heat shrink on the internals to prevent shorts. it’s a good mod for any small build.
 This is a no frills radio but it gets the job done.